GabeAl/NINJA-OPS/ReadME.txt

-# Takes a fasta file as input (-i), reverse complements it (-r) and outputs its OTU map, OTU table and a list of sequences culled by NINJA to the folder seqs_output (-o)
+# Takes a fasta file as input (-i), reverse complements all reads within it (-r) and outputs its OTU map, OTU table and a list of sequences culled by NINJA to the folder seqs_output (-o)

 > python ninja.py -i seqs.fna -o seqs_output -r